twuttiwat/twuttiwat.github.io/content/posts/scrape-2-api/index.md

 +++
-title = 'From Scrape To API in 1 Day' date = 2023-12-07T14:17:09+07:00
+title = 'From Scrape To API'
+date = 2023-12-07T14:17:09+07:00
 draft = false
 +++